And Then There Was One (1994 film)

-And Then There was One is a 1994 television film directed by David Jones and starring Amy Madigan and Dennis Boutsikaris.
+And Then There Was One is a 1994 television film directed by David Jones and starring Amy Madigan and Dennis Boutsikaris.
 The film first aired on the Lifetime Television network on March 9, 1994.

-Premise
+Plot

 Roxy and Vinnie Ventola are a successful television screenwriting couple, who are struggling to conceive a child.
 Aside from that the couple have the perfect, happy marriage.
 After years of fertility treatments, the couple manage to conceive a daughter, Miranda, who falls ill with what is at first believed to be the flu, and then pneumonia.
 However, the underlying cause is soon revealed when the couple learn that their newborn has AIDS.
 Soon afterward, the two parents are also diagnosed with the virus.
 The film follows the family as they struggle to deal with the social, spiritual and physical tolls that the disease exacts on its sufferers.